dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

     The drawback of this approach is that you need to set the appropriate custom resolution before starting DOSBox Staging, and if a game switches between different refresh rates, well, you're out of luck.
-These games can only work 100% correctly either on a true VRR display or a real old-school CRT monitor.
+These games can only work 100% correctly on a true VRR display or a real old-school CRT monitor.
 However, most games only use a single fixed refresh rate, which is usually the standard 70 Hz VGA rate, so this technique still has a lot of practical utility.

 ## Vertical syncing